Looking for a fun, low-risk MLM with a feminine vibe?

 - Jewelry – A collection of necklaces, charms, chains, and other types of jewelry.

-- Purses – Roughly a dozen purses of all shapes, sizes, and colors.
+- Purses – Handbags in all shapes, sizes, and colors, including wallets.

 Most of the company’s products can be personalized to include your name or someone else’s name if the product is intended as a gift.

-Consultants with Thirty One Gifts earn 25% commission of the products they sell.
+Consultants with Thirty-One Gifts earn 25% commission of the products they sell.
 There are also incentives and discounts available for Consultants when they host parties.
-Consultants can also build a team of distributors and earn commission based on the sales of team members, although the company’s website isn’t specific about those commission rates.
+Consultants can build a team of distributors and earn commissions based on the sales of team members, although the company’s website isn’t specific about those commission rates.

-Equally important to the support and training the company supplies is how its products are received, which for Thirty One Gifts is quite well.
-Online reviews indicate that most customers are satisfied with the products they purchase from Thirty One Gifts.
-To be fair, there’s not all that much that can go wrong with the type of products Thirty One Gifts sells; what you see on the company’s website is what you’re going to get in most instances.
+To be fair, there’s not all that much that can go wrong with the type of products Thirty-One Gifts sells; what you see on the company’s website is what you’re going to get in most instances.
 Still, you shouldn’t underestimate the importance of customer satisfaction, especially in the MLM industry.

 Donating millions of dollars worth of profits isn’t necessarily unique to companies in the MLM industry, but it’s always good to see.
-In the case of Thirty One Gifts, it’s obvious that they dedicated to helping and empowering women; you can see it in both the company’s culture and in how they spend its profits.
+In the case of Thirty-One Gifts, it’s obvious that they dedicated to helping and empowering women; you can see it in both the company’s culture and in how they spend their profits.

-Thirty One Gifts hasn’t received a lot of customer complaints, but they’ve received a reasonable amount, and most of them have involved billing issues.
-There may be glitches in the company’s online ordering process that double charges customers for products or bills them for the wrong product.
+Thirty-One Gifts hasn’t received a lot of customer complaints, but they’ve received a reasonable amount, and most of them have involved billing issues.
+There may be glitches in the company’s online ordering process that double-charge customers for products or bills them for the wrong product.
 These types of complaints can usually be resolved, but it can be a turnoff for some customers and create headaches for the distributor, so it’s best to avoid them if possible.

 Another issue that distributors have to be wary of when getting involved with Thirty One Gifts is the possibility of over-saturated markets.
-The company has over 100,000 Consultants in North America, and having this many distributors can lead to an over-saturated market in some places.
+The company has 65,000 Consultants in North America, and as more are added, you may run into an over-saturated market in some places.
 If there are already a significant number of distributors in your area, it may be difficult to find customers, and thus your ceiling for making money may be limited.
 This isn’t necessarily the company’s problem, but it could deter some from signing up as a Consultant.